 The British Society for the Study of Vulval Disease has a new list of vulva clinics on its website at www.bssvd.org for UK doctors who treat lichen sclerosus.

 This is an English based non-profit.
 In England it is not considered ethical to advertise or promote the services of specialist doctors.
 If you are a visitor to this site from the USA or Canada, please bear this in mind.
 For legal reasons under UK law, recommendations are not given.
 However, it is sometimes possible to suggest a doctor in your locality, who is known to be working in accordance with the guidelines of the BSSVD, ISSVD, British Association of Dermatologists (BAD) and the European Vulval Organizations and who are known to have helped those with LS, and is keeping their skills and knowledge up to date with regard to vulval/penile skin diseases.
-Given the considerable amount to time it takes to obtain information about doctors who treat LS, this non-profit is looking at making information available under a legal disclaimer and via a membership/subscription scheme.
+Given the considerable amount of time it takes to obtain information about doctors who treat LS, this non-profit is looking at making information available under a legal disclaimer and via a membership/subscription scheme.
 This is something that the very successful USA non-profit for Vulvodynia (NVA) have in place and it allows them to have funds to further education and to fund research.
 Something that this non-profit is keen to do.

 Please do not email asking why doctors names are not shown on the stem cell page.
 For legal reasons, replies cannot be made to enquiries of that nature.
 If you have had stem cell treatment and you have concerns about the outcome, please contact the doctor in person and ask for your concerns to be addressed.
 The work of Dr Casabona, in Italy, has shown that this treatment is best offered in a multi-disciplinary clinic, or at a dedicated clinic for stem cell research.